rampus-bit/Bot-Guppy/README.md

 Discord bots are all over the internet, but if you don't want to start from scratch, go ahead and download this code to have a basis for your own bot.
 A lot of the commands remain from old commits, and you can freely re-purpose them for your own commands.
 I wish you luck on making your own bot, have a nice day.

 ## Getting Started

-[here](https://nodejs.org/en/download/package-manager/#windows).
+- `src`: the folder to maintain sources
+- `lib`: the folder to maintain dependencies [here](https://nodejs.org/en/download/package-manager/#windows).

 ## Folder Structure

-The workspace contains two folders by default, where:

-- `src`: the folder to maintain sources
-- `lib`: the folder to maintain dependencies

 ## Dependency Management